 To be eligible for the Opportunity Pathways program, you need to be:

 - 17 or older and meet the school leaving requirements, and

 - living in public, community or Aboriginal housing

-- receiving a FACS Rent Choice subsidy that helps you pay the rent for up to three years until you become independent
+- receiving a DCJ Rent Choice subsidy that helps you pay the rent for up to three years until you become independent

 - an approved social housing applicant on the NSW Housing Register.